-The total expenditure simulated for child benefit as well as the number of recipients are slightly underestimated when compared to the external statistics (-4% and -3% respectively for 2015).
-One reason for this might be that the children's disability status is not observed in the data, which means that the higher allowances for handicapped children cannot be simulated.
+Although the number of children giving right to child allowance corresponds closely to the administrative sources (+2%), the total expenditure simulated for child benefit is slightly underestimated when compared to the administrative statistics (-3%; cfr.
+Table 12).
+One reason for this might be that the children's disability status is not observed in the data, which means that the higher allowances (normal amount times two) for handicapped children cannot be simulated.